Parvez13/Parvez13/README.md

 I am a programmer and I have expertize listed in Python, Machine Learning, MySql, PostgresSql.
 I am passionate about technical content and other technology related stuff.

-I am working on Machine Learning projects and I love to share mycode and project on these profile.
+I could to share my code and exercise files right here.

 <!--
 **Parvez13/Parvez13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.